Tina19961211/EEG-Brainwave-Analysis/README.md

 ### 🟠 **Anxiety Disorder**
 **What it includes:** Generalized anxiety, panic disorder, phobias
 **Brain pattern:** Often shows hyperactive threat-detection systems
-**Why it matters:** More than worry—involves real changes in brain chemistry and function
+**Why it matters:** More than worry , involves real changes in brain chemistry and function

 ---

-## Understanding Your Data
+## Understanding Data

 ### Dataset Overview